charltonaustin/blog-hugo/content/posts/2025_01_23_driven_talent_over_technical_expertise.md

 # What's important

 I have also learned that technical expertise is not the only critical factor when making a hiring decision.
-When I hired people with deep technical experience but without knowing the tech stack, the company moved slower than when I hired Hassan and Amelia.
+When I hired people with deep technical experience but without familiarity with our specific tech stack, the company moved more slowly than when I hired Hassan and Amelia.
 This experience emphasized the importance of not only having technical expertise but also a deep understanding of the specific technologies and tools used by the company.

 # Drive for the win